ClubMecatronica-ESPOL/NASAChallenge2025/README.md

 python visualizacion.py
 ```

-Additionally, our Shark Tracker is designed to transmit shark location data, resulting in a CSV file similar to tiburones_localizados_ejemplo.csv.
-We developed a program to visualize these groups of sharks along with sea temperature and chlorophyll concentration data.
+Additionally, our Shark Tracker is designed to transmit shark location data, resulting in a CSV file similar to `tiburones_localizados_ejemplo.csv`, so we developed a program to visualize these groups of sharks along with sea temperature and chlorophyll concentration data.

 ```bash
 python visualizador_de_grupos.py